cdwv/awesome-helm/README.md

 Helm-related tools
 * [Keel.sh](https://keel.sh) - Continuous delivery for Kubernetes - enhances Helm with auto upgrades and other cool features
 * [Helmfile](https://github.com/roboll/helmfile) - Helmfile is a declarative spec for deploying helm charts
+* [Autohelm](https://github.com/reactiveops/autohelm) - autohelm is a tool to simplify management and installation of multiple releases

 Community
 ---------